 Horowitz has also written four philosophical volumes on the lessons of mortality: The End of Time, A Cracking of the Heart, A Point in Time and .
 You’re Going To Be Dead One Day: A Love Story.

 Horowitz’s latest work is The Black Book of the American Left, a multi volume collection of his conservative writings that will, when completed, be the most ambitious effort ever undertaken to define the Left and its agenda.
-Progressive Racism, the sixth volume of this projected nine volume work, has just appeared.
+The Left In Power: Clinton To Obama, the seventh volume of this projected nine volume work, has just appeared.
 (For information on The Black Book of the American Left, click here.)

 To access a complete bibliography of all his work, please click here.